Geoogolla/enterprise-docs/docs/designer-guide/report-designer/report-items/chart/stacked-bar-100-chart.md

 ### Value Axis

-The **Numeric axis** uses a numerical scale and displays numbers as labels.
-To use the categorical axis, toggle the `Enable Axis` checkbox under the `Value Axis` category in the chart properties.
+The **Value axis** uses a numerical scale and displays numbers as labels.
+To use the value axis, toggle the `Enable Axis` checkbox under the `Value Axis` category in the chart properties.

 ![Chart Types](/static/assets/on-premise/images/report-designer/report-items/chart/100-stacked-bar-chart/value-axis.png)